AnanGoel/KALI-LINUX-OS-ASSIGNMENT/README.md

 ### OS Assignment: Process Management in Linux

-This repository contains a comprehensive 5-task assignment on **process management** in Linux, completed by **Prateek Prasad** for a 5th-semester Operating Systems course.
+This repository contains a comprehensive 5-task assignment on **process management** in Linux, completed by **Anant Goel** for a 5th-semester Operating Systems course.
 The tasks demonstrate key concepts using C system calls and interactions with the Linux kernel's process information a.k.a **`/proc`** filesystem.

 ---